YoussefAtef91/Diseases_Symptoms_Predictions/README.md

 # Diseases_Symptoms_Predictions

-Predicting 41 different diseases with 133 different symptoms using machine learning.
+Predicting 41 different diseases with 131 different symptoms using Randomforest algorithm with 100% accuracy.